Sorry, I do not value($$$) your privacy. :^) — Privacy Policy

 Time taken to obtain the length increases with each byte aka O(n) while length prefix is constant-time aka O(1).

-Inefficient & Unsafe string slices
+Inefficient & Unsafe slices

 Unsafe